PersonalDataPipeline/pdpl-cli/docs/README.md

 I store documentation files here so I can write and edit them in [Obsidian](https://www.joshcanhelp.com/tag/obsidian/).
 Links below are what you can find here:

-- [Getting started](./getting-started.md) - How to configure the service.
+- [Getting started](./getting-started.md) - How to setup the service initially.
-- [Configuration](./configuration.md) - How to configure the service.
+- [Configuration](./configuration.md) - Details on service configuration.

 The following docs are more geared towards maintainance and development: